Sairaj-25/yt-ai-notes/README.md

 🎯 It combines:
 - YouTube audio extraction via `yt-dlp`
 - Speech-to-text transcription with AssemblyAI
-- AI blog generation using OpenAI’s advanced models
+- AI blog generation using Gemini’s Flash

 **YT-AI-Notes** is a powerful Django-powered web application that takes a YouTube video URL, extracts and transcribes the audio, and leverages Google's Gemini AI to generate a professional, highly-structured blog article or study notes based on the video's content.